Turn off automatic G Suite licensing during setup

 If you leave automatic licensing turned on

-If you decide to leave automatic licensing on for G Suite, you can still add Cloud Identity-only users.
+If you decide to leave automatic licensing on for G Suite, you can still add free Cloud Identity-only users.
 Just select or create an organization for your Cloud Identity users and turn off G Suite automatic licensing for that organization.
 Then add the users to the organization.